hashicorp/terraform-provider-google/website/docs/r/compute_firewall_policy_rule.html.markdown

 * `target_service_accounts` -
   (Optional)
   A list of service accounts indicating the sets of instances that are applied with this rule.

+* `tls_inspect` -
+  (Optional)
+  Boolean flag indicating if the traffic should be TLS decrypted.
+It can be set only if action = 'apply_security_profile_group' and cannot be set for other actions.